 Here are a few different considerations when looking for the best search engine for privacy:

 - Search results – Some search engines may do well in the privacy category, but they don’t return very good results.

-- Trust – Trust is difficult to quantify and measure, but it’s an important consideration.
-When considering the trust factor, you may also want to look at the history of the company, the individuals behind it, and their reputation in the industry.
+- Trust – Trust is difficult to quantify and measure, but it’s a very important consideration.
+When considering the trust factor, you may want to look at the history of the company and the individuals behind it.